Plagiatus/ChatwarsTools/README.md

 - mark consumables as used / defeated / disabled (esp. fountains, also monsters) and adjust algorithm accordingly
 - on mouse hover show info about path / segment / tile (length, monsters, torch useage, etc) (partially done)

+- make opacity on surrounding info a setting